Novacer/QuickQuote-Web/README.md

 ```

 ### GET - "/profile"
-Returns the user profile after validating that the user is logged in
+Returns the user profile after validating that the user is logged in.
 (Requires "Authorization", "Bearer *token*" pair in header)

 --------